 The Grade 3 year is a gentle transition to a longer day with more exposure to the Senior Prep staff members.
-The academic morning ends at 13:15 and boys can choose to have “hot lunch” in the main school dining room.
+The academic day ends at 13:25 and boys can choose to have ‘hot lunch’ in the main school dining room.
 Grade 3 boys stay three afternoons a week for cultural or sporting activities.
-Zulu and Afrikaans have now become written subjects and art, design & technology and computers have specialist teachers.

-The main aim in the Junior Prep is to ensure that each boy develops a good self-esteem.
+We want to ensure that each boy develops a good self-esteem.
 A learning difficulty can easily develop into poor self-esteem, so we seek early intervention.
-We have a ‘Learning Support Centre’, which is made up of two remedial therapists, one occupational therapist, one physiotherapist, a psychologist and two speech therapists.
-Any boy who is having any difficulty at any time may leave the classroom for a one-on-one lesson and will re-join the class better prepared.
+Our Lighthouse is the Academic Support Centre, which is made up of two remedial therapists, one occupational therapist, one physiotherapist, a psychologist and two speech therapists.

 After School Activities